Orientation and Mobility

 Certificate In Orientation and Mobility

 The Graduate Certificate in Orientation and Mobility is available to nondegree-seeking individuals or as a component of the Masters degree in Special Education, Visual Impairment emphasis.
 The Orientation and Mobility (O&M) certificate is designed to meet regional needs and is aligned to the standards set by the Association of Education and Rehabilitation of the Blind and Visually Impaired (AER) and Academy of Certification of Vision Rehabilitation and Education Professionals (ACVREP).
 Small cohorts of individuals who desire to pursue certification in O&M will be identified based upon geographic need and individual qualifications.
-The instructor(s) for SPE 712 and SPE 760 will conduct a very intensive course in which participants will spend several hours each day over eight weeks under the blindfold practicing instructional techniques and strategies of O&M. SPE 760 is the internship course and participants must meet rigid standards set by AER and ACVREP.
+The instructor(s) for SPE 712 will conduct a very intensive face to face experience in which participants will spend several hours each day over the span of the course under the blindfold practicing instructional techniques and strategies of O&M. SPE 760 is the internship course and participants must meet rigid standards set by AER and ACVREP.
 Prerequisites may be required based on transcript analysis.
+Prerequisites: Braille I or its equivalent (grade of C or better).

 To be considered for the program, a student submit a Graduate Application for admission to the certificate program.